adishy/crossmod/docs/docs/getting_started.md

 ## Starting Crossmod
 * Crossmod can be started by running the `crossmod.py` script with the required arguments:
     * The name of the subreddit
-    * An indicator to actually perform actions spepcified in config.py [0, 1]
+    * An indicator to actually perform actions specified in config.py [0, 1]
     * An indicator to use Crossmod's backend classifers [0, 1]
 ~~~
     cd ~/crossmod/code